Texas Labor Laws Guide

 Child labor laws in Texas

-With regards to child labor provisions in Texas, employees under 18 years of age are covered.
+With regard to child labor provisions in Texas, employees under 18 years of age are covered.

 However, under Texas law, minors under the age of 14 are not allowed to work (except when working for a business owned by a parent or legal custodian or as actors and performers).

-Child labor laws in Texas offer minors a chance to earn money — but, at the same time, make sure minors work in a hazard-free environment and do not neglect school obligations.
+Child labor laws in Texas offer minors a chance to earn money.
+At the same time, employers must make sure minors work in a hazard-free environment and don’t neglect school.

 The following are child labor provisions in Texas regarding: